Lanelle64/JDLV-Raphael-TD5/README.md

 - Introduce new features!

 ## Authors
-Raphael Michon - Project base
+Raphael Michon - Base Project
+Emma K - Documentation, Translation
 *Add your name here with your contribution*

 ## License